Ask Krrish Contact Us

 public static Boolean bypass(String triggerName) {

-if (handledTriggers.contains(triggerName)) {
+if (handledTriggers.contains(triggerName)) return true;

 }